How To Settle Credit Card Debt

 How to Settle Credit Card Debt

-Save an extra $200 per month.
+Save an extra $200 per month when settling credit card debt.
 I don’t care how, but do it.
 Find some way to save that extra money.
 Now, pay the minimum payment on all your credit cards.
 This will ensure that your credit won’t get eaten up.
 Finally, you’ll want to attach that extra $200 you came up with on to the credit card with the smallest balance.
 Do not put it on the card with the smallest APR, unless of course, it happens to be the card with the smallest balance.

 Once that card is fully paid up, take that minimum payment and extra $200 and put it on to your next smallest (now smallest) card.
 Pay that one off.
 Then, take everything you were paying on that card and put it on your next smallest card.
 Do this all the way until you finish paying off all the cards.